 Your doctor will be looking for different kinds of heart rates, including accelerations and decelerations.
 They’ll watch for any heart-related changes that may occur, as these are often signs that either the baby or the mom is at physical risk.
 Such signs of risk might prompt the doctor to take immediate action to restore the safety of the fetus and mother.

 Doctors will look for accelerations during labor.
 Accelerations are short-term rises in the heart rate of at least 15 beats per minute, lasting at least 15 seconds.
-Accelerations are normal.
+Accelerations are normal and healthy.
 They tell the doctor that the baby has an adequate oxygen supply, which is critical.
 Most fetuses have spontaneous accelerations at various points throughout the labor and delivery process.
 Your doctor may try to induce accelerations if they’re worried about the well-being of the baby and don’t see accelerations.
-They may try one of a few different methods to induce accelerations:
+They may try one of a few different methods to induce accelerations.
+These include: